JasonZ15/frontend-nanodegree-mobile-portfolio/README.md

 www.jasonzhai.me/frontend-nanodegree-mobile-portfolio/views/pizza.html

-1. reduce scripting
+#### reduce scripting

 - optimize calculating variables inside the For loops
 - limit number of animated pizzas to 30
 - put all animated pizzas into an array. no need to querySelect them every time.

-2. reduce the paint time
+#### reduce the paint time

+in the CSS for the "mover" class.
   ``` bash
   transform: translateZ(0);
   transform: translate3d(0,0,0);
   ```
 to force elements into their own composite layer. the browser will only repaint the pixels that are affected by the moving pizza.